.CRYPT15 File Extension

 If you need to free up space on your SD card, you can delete most of your dated CRYPT15 files without affecting WhatsApp or your message history.
 However, you should always keep the most recent one or two CRYPT15 files, in case you need to restore your message history.

 NOTE: WhatsApp began saving message history backups as CRYPT15 files in late 2021.

-How do I open a CRYPT15 file?
+How to open a CRYPT15 file

 At the time of this writing, there is no program that allows users to decrypt their CRYPT15 files and view the data they contain.
 However, in the future, WhatsApp Viewer (Windows) will likely allow you to decrypt, view, and save the data stored in your CRYPT15 files.
 To do so, you will need both your WhatsApp encryption key and your CRYPT15 file(s).